ilios/user-guide/courses-and-sessions/courses/course-leadership.md

 ![user added](../../images/course_leadership/user_added.png)

-After processing the Save event as shown above, the changes are correctly reflected in the Course Leadership detail.
+After processing the save event as shown above, the changes are correctly reflected in the Course Leadership detail shown below.
 The Course Leadership details are still expanded.

 ## Expanded View